Mike's 13th Annual Winter Outlook

 The Pacific Decadal Oscillation (PDO) is a large scale oscillation in the Pacific Basin that appears to relate to large scale thermohaline (both salinity and ocean temperature are factors) circulations that periodically speed up and slow down and control positions of the large warm and cool water pools in the ocean basin.
 This usually determines the mode of ENSO.

 ** THE SITUATION NOW ** The North Pacific right now is generally in the negative or “cool” phase, which tends to support cooler and stormier weather for the West Coast.
-However, the PDO may be shifting direction, as it has tended away from a strong negative reading it showed in September.
-Also, we had a negative PDO during the 2010-11 season, yet still had a colder than average winter in the East.
+This is not a good sign for East Coast snow lovers.
+However, I should note that we had a negative PDO during the 2010-11 season, yet still had a colder than average winter in the East, Also of note was a slight trend “up” in September, but we went “down” a bit again in October.
+If the PDO can turn back to the “positive” trend, colder weather could be ahead.

 COOL PHASE WARM PHASE